 - A. Authorization.
 The Arkansas district council shall participate in the regional operation of Southwestern Assemblies of God University in Waxahachie, Texas, in cooperation with other districts of the region. - B. Representation.
-The Arkansas District Council shall be represented on the Southwestern Assemblies of God University Board of Regents by the superintendent and other ordained ministers in accordance with University requirements.
-Those representatives shall be nominated by the Executive Leadership Team and ratified by the Executive Presbytery. and the district youth director by virtue of office.
-A third representative and an auditor may be
+The Arkansas district council shall be represented on the Southwestern Assemblies of God University Board of Regents by the superintendent and the district youth director by virtue of office.
+A third representative and an auditor may be appointed at the discretion of the Arkansas district council executive committee and ratified by the executive presbytery.

+C. Finance

-- appointed at the discretion of the Arkansas district council Executive Leadership Team and ratified by the executive presbytery. - C. Finance.
-The Arkansas District Council will financially support Southwestern Assemblies of God University on an annual basis, as approved in the budget. - 1.
-Six thousand dollars (\$6,000) per quarter shall go to support Southwestern Assemblies of God University. - a.
+- 1. Six thousand dollars (\$6,000) per quarter shall go to support Southwestern Assemblies of God University. - a.
 Seventy-five percent (75%) of the annual district contributions to Southwestern Assemblies of God University can be designated to the scholarship fund.
 The executive presbytery shall determine the manner in which needy student(s) shall be chosen for receiving assistance from the district scholarship fund. - b.
 The executive presbytery shall allocate a portion of the annual contribution to SAGU for the purpose of recognizing our students in an annual banquet in the spring and one or more of the district officials will be present to represent the district. - c.
 The executive presbytery shall allocate to its discretion a percentage of the district contributions to Southwestern to an annual project. - 2.
 The district council recommends that each church support Southwestern with a regular monthly offering using the following suggestion as a guide: Each church in the Arkansas district should attempt to contribute an average of fifty cents (\$0.50) per member monthly toward the support of the University.